SRALee12/DecentralBank/decentralbank.md

 ## Technical Specifications

+The Decentral Bank main network uses Ethereum open source software for a lot of the foundational consensus designs and mechanisms.
+A fork of the Ethereum core client is the starting point of the Decentral Bank core client with turing complete smart contract functionality disabled.
+The Decentral Bank core client would run a series of banking contracts on the main network.
+Essentially, it is a singleton machine implementation of the Ethereum main network where the contracts running are stability mechanisms for the printed currency (and other banking functions).

 ## Fork Choice Rule as Governance

-Decentral Bank equity holders control the implicit end-state of the network through their ability to hardfork the network should sufficient social consensus arise among equity token holders.
+Decentral Bank equity holders control the implicit end-state of the network through their ability to hardfork the canonical chain should sufficient social consensus arise among equity token holders.

 ## Scalable, Plasma Cash Currency

+Decentral Bank should become the world's de facto currency-issuing bank.
+In such a world, the number of transactions required for the currency would be orders of magnitude larger than current distributed ledger can handle.
+For this reason, the Plasma Cash framework proposed by the Ethereum foundation would be an ideal scaling solution for purely fungible currency tokens.
+Secondly, "plasma chains" can be run by institutions with sufficient merkle proofs to the Decentral Bank main network.

 ## Truly Private Currency